Thinking about taking a road trip in Australia? You definitely should. Discover reasons to take a road trip in Australia and start planning.

 I knew where I was sleeping at night, but beyond that, the days were mine, to do with whatever I wished.

 Things are more relaxed on the road.
-I’ve struck up conversations with people not only in hostel rooms, but on boats, in shops, at beaches and sometimes whilst having lunch, when I’ve been road tripping.
+You’ll strike up conversations with people not only in hostel rooms, but on boats, in shops, at beaches and sometimes while having lunch, when road tripping.

 Of course, be vigilant when organising these sort of things – if you get a bad feeling about a situation, get yourself out of it as quick as you can.
-Seeing the Twelve Apostles is not worth compromising your safety.
+Seeing the Twelve Apostles on the Great Ocean Road is not worth compromising your safety.